brussell98/megane/DOCUMENTATION.md

 }
 ```

-Additionally, you can extend these as you need.
+Additionally, you can extend these as needed.
 Both cluster and service workers allow a `getStats()` method which must return an object to be merged with the existing stats.
 This method may be synchronous or asynchronous.